Midwife in the Tire Swing

 “My true course.”

 Alicia declaimed, “In Flanders Fields the poppies blow / between the crosses row on row...
 Oh, look!”
 On a traffic island, a cement oasis in the midst of two converging yellow-liveried taxi streams, a commotion was forming up.
-Through a curtain of blue ozone that flickered like the aurora borealis, a tall, well-dressed man and a Salvation Sister with a too-short skirt were shaking the fallen form of what looked to be, at their distance, a human being.
+Through a window in time that flickered like the aurora borealis, a tall, well-dressed man and a Salvation Sister with a too-short skirt were shaking the fallen form of what looked to be, at their distance, a human being.

 “Is that a dead man?”